 Another hit…because he tried to eat them all in one sitting.

 I snagged one for myself and yes, YUM!
-I tried to save them for him.

 They were quite easy, too.
 I simply made our tried-and-true, baked chocolate donut recipe (linked below).

 But instead of topping them with a glaze, I rolled them in powdered sugar.

 There’s a quick video in this post to explain more on that technique, it was easy!